matthewdowney/TogglPy/README.md

 ![example input](example-in.png)

 ## run.py TODO:
-Remove tags from time entries

 Better documentation

 ## run.py DONE:
+Ability to remove tags from time entries (with --removetags parameter).
 Ability to add tags to time (with --addtags parameter).
 Run without using this command first as a dry-run, then add this parameter to apply the tag to all returned time entries.
 Reporting on specific clients (with --clientids parameter)
 Make distinction between billed & unbilled time and allow reporting on either (using tags achieves this).

 ## How to get client IDs for use with --clientids parameter:
 Use the --getclientids parameter, e.g. ```python run.py --getclientids```
 This will print all client names and IDs.

 ## Create a tag and get its ID (this is the only way I know how to get a tag's ID at the moment):
 ``curl -v -u API_TOKEN:api_token \
     -H "Content-Type: application/json" \
     -d '{"tag":{"name":"NEW_TAG","wid":WORKPLACE_ID}}' \
     -X POST https://www.toggl.com/api/v8/tags``

+##To get all entries without a tag:
+Set `data['tag_ids']` to 0  (i.e. use `--tagids 0`)
+This can be useful for finding unbilled time.
+Run `python run.py --tagids 0 --addtags unbilled` to add an `unbilled` tag to all entries with no tags.

 #Features